 My research is focused on the field of Artificial Intelligence.
-Currently, I am very interested in: advanced machine learning over Big Data; ubiquitous computing and ambient intelligence; agent based social simulations; and, specially, the interaction among these fields to improve our quality life.
+Currently, I am very interested in: machine learning and deep learning; intelligent environments and ambient intelligence; agent based social simulations and multi-agent systems; and, specially, the interaction among these fields to improve our quality life.
 I take pleasure in using these technologies to solve interesting, complex, interdisciplinary, and difficult problems where the traditional computation techniques are not effective.

 During my PhD studies, I worked extensively on the analysis, design and development of interaction methods among agents into an artificial society.
 The importance of multi-agent systems is that these systems may be used to implement a great variety of complex systems such as cloud computing, the Semantic Web, ambient intelligence, or social simulations.